Simhyeon/gdmarp/README.md

 This script is very early in stage which means many breaking changes occur.

 Curent version is 0.0.1.
+Means nothing but sem-ver compliant.

-I'm currently dogfodding this script to create game design documents.
+I'm currently dogfooding this script to create game design documents.

 ### Dependencies